From Boeing to Tennessee whiskey, coronavirus U.S. bailout requests top $2 trillion

 A U.S. restaurant trade group on Wednesday asked the White House and congressional leaders for a $455 billion aid package, saying that the industry could shed nearly half of its 15.6 million jobs and at least a quarter of its annual sales because of the coronavirus outbreak.

-The Washington-based National Restaurant Association said restaurants could take a $225 billion sales hit in the next three months, a quarter of their projected total sales of $899 billion.
+The Washington-based association said restaurants could take a $225 billion sales hit in the next three months, a quarter of their projected total sales of $899 billion.

 HOTEL, TRAVEL INDUSTRY

-American hotel and travel industry executives met with Trump on Tuesday to discuss a potential $250 billion aid package, as thousands of hotel workers began furloughs due to the coronavirus.
+American hotel and travel industry executives met with Trump on Tuesday to discuss a potential $250 billion aid package, as thousands of hotel workers began furloughs due to the coronavirus outbreak.

 The requested package would consist of $150 billion in direct aid for the hotel sector and $100 billion for related travel companies including convention businesses, industry executives said on a call after the meeting with Trump, who made his fortune in real estate and hotels.